FAQs

 If you want a scholarship, we want to help!
 We don’t want any child to be turned away from finding their fit in education!
 Families who join our community fuel the movement to demonstrate demand for the Utah Fits All Scholarship.

 We want every Utah family to have the freedom and access to choose the best fit for their child’s education.
 The Utah Fits All Scholarship allows them to do so!
 We are conducting a targeted awareness campaign around the state to all families with eligible K-12 students to make sure they know this scholarship is for every family and every child.
-Through our outreach, we are assembling a growing community of families who intend to apply for the Utah Fits All Scholarship for their children.
+Through our outreach, we are assembling a growing community of families who applied for the Utah Fits All Scholarship for their children.
 We are doing this for three very important reasons:

 Support & Inform Families